- Organization Chart

 Conduct geotechnical explorations and analyses needed to provide the project design engineer with recommendations for bridges, transportation structures, embankments, fill and cut slope design, expansive and soft soil treatment, groundwater control, seismic stability and potential liquefaction, retaining walls, alternative earth retaining structures, overhead signs, sound walls, pipe jacking, changeable message signs, landslide repair, and culvert foundations.
 Provide liaison with the project engineer during design so that the project design accommodates the geotechnical constraints, accurately reflects the Foundation or Geotechnical Design Report, and can be bid and built.
 The Geotechnical Design Report establishes a baseline understanding of geotechnical behavior and conditions and will be provided to bidders.

 Provide preliminary assessment of expected site geology, seismic factors (nearest active fault and magnitude, predicted maximum horizontal bedrock acceleration, anticipated depth to bedrock, liquefaction potential) and scour potential.
 This information is used in initial stages of structure design.
 For each project, conduct all detailed geologic, seismic and geotechnical explorations and analyses needed to provide the Structures project design engineer with soil and rock engineering parameters and other recommendations for foundation design.
-If drilling is required, coordinate the effort with the Office of Drilling Services.
-If Cone Penetrometer Testing or Geophysical Testing are required, coordinate the testing with the Office of Geotechnical Support.
-Typical activities include:
+If drilling is required, coordinate the effort with Drilling Services.
+If Cone Penetrometer Testing or Geophysical Testing are required, coordinate the testing with Geotechnical Instrumentation Branch.

 For geotechnical earthquake engineering, the geotechnical deisgn offices perform: